ysadamt/pumpkin-prototype/README.md

 # Design Prototypes for pumpkin.io
 Revamped game interface designs for the online game [pumpkin.io](https://pumpkin.io) by [POOLED](https://github.com/ElectrifyPro).
-Built with React.
+Built with React, deployed with Vercel.

 ## Designs
 I wanted to keep the feel of the original design but give it a sleeker and modern look.
 A responsive layout, rounded corners, and animations were the main design changes.